 Predicting short-term weather is 100% possible with the right instruments.
 Simply acquire a barometer, or in this case, an all inclusive air pressure detector to start your weather predicting career.
 High pressure is usually regarded as causing good weather.
 And low pressure is considered to cause bad weather.
 But, keep in mind that the most important thing is the difference between air pressure levels!
 Every climate is different and unique, with different average air pressure levels.
 So, go out there with this basic knowledge and there is nothing stopping you from becoming a weather forecaster!

 I know that at least I am going to keep on tracking the differences in atmospheric pressure to predict weather on the go.
 With RuuviTag it is easy and convenient.
 It will be especially useful in the summer when I sail a lot.
 I consider having the ability to predict upcoming weather on the boat as a personal superpower!

-Build your own DIY weather station today!
+RuuviTag your own simple weather station

 RuuviTag is an affordable yet accurate way of predicting upcoming weather.
 Get your own smart sensor and become an independent weather forecaster in no time!

 Ruuvi is based in Finland.
 If you’re an EU consumer, VAT is included.
 If you’re a non-EU customer, you don't pay VAT.
 If you're an EU business, insert your VAT ID at checkout.